 - Drug Trafficking

 - Drug Importation or Exportation

-- Transport of illegal drugs overseas or across United States borders
+- Transporting drugs overseas or across United States borders

 Legal Defenses against Federal Drug Crimes